 - Add the mung dal and water to a large pot and bring to a boil.
 Cook on medium heat for 45 minutes until soft (yellow split lentils take less time than whole mung), uncovered, stirring occasionally to prevent sticking.

-- Meanwhile, make the tarka: heat the ghee/oil in a small saucepan on a medium heat.
-Add the cumin seeds, mustard seeds and hing and stir until the seeds pop.
-Turn down the heat, add the garlic and sate lightly, then add the curry leaves, cilantro, turmeric and masala powder.
-Stir well and the tarka to the dal soup.
+- Meanwhile, make the tarka: heat the ghee or oil in a small saucepan on medium heat.
+Add the cumin seeds, mustard seeds and asafoetida, then stir until the seeds pop.
+Turn down the heat, add the garlic and sauté lightly, then add the curry leaves, coriander, turmeric and masala powder.
+Stir well and add the tarka to the dal soup.

-- Season, simmer for 2 minutes and serve.
+- Season to taste, simmer for 2 minutes and serve.